iamshishirgaire/IOE-Syllabus-Data/faculties/industrial/6sem/e2/marketing_management.md

-## Syllabus: Marketing Management

-**Course Objectives:**

-After completing this course, students will understand the concept and importance of marketing management.

-**Course Outline:**

 1. **Concept and Framework of Marketing Management (10 hours)**
     * Core concepts of marketing: needs, wants, and demands.
     * Different orientations towards the marketplace: the production concept, the product concept, the selling concept, the marketing concept, and the social marketing concepts.